 Unakite is a terrific example of when a gemstone is a true rock as this beautiful pink and green specimen is a composite of metamorphic rocks including orthoclase, epidote and milky quartz.
 It’s formed during hydrothermal metamorphosis when the epidote replaces the silicate minerals, primarily plagioclase, within the granite.
 The epidote is green within unakite, while the pink orthoclase feldspar and quartz create the colorful speckling.

 First found in the Unakas Mountains of Western North Carolina and Eastern Tennessee, it’s sometimes found in the rivers of the region, along with the beaches of Lake Superior where glaciers deposited the metamorphic rocks.
-With a Mohs rating of six to seven, unakite tumbles well.
+With a Mohs rating of six to seven, unakite is among the types of gemstones that tumble well.
 It has been used to make small sculptures or is cut for jewelry.
 As eye-catching as it is, unakite is also valuable in construction on many levels, including being used as trim along the front steps of the south entrance of the Smithsonian National Museum of Natural History.
 It is also sometimes used less visibly as crushed stone in highway construction.

 Sometimes called idocrase, vesuvianite was originally found along Mount Vesuvius in Italy, which buried the nearby inhabitants of the city of Vesuvius on August 24 in 79 AD, ironically during the festival of Vulcanalia, the god of fire.
 In the world of gem cutting, vesuvianite often refers to the rough stone, while the faceted gems are called idocrase.

 Regardless of the name, this is a calcium-aluminum-silicate mineral that forms in a tetragonal structure.
 Its most popular colorations range from yellowish green to brownish or olive green, although there is a blue version called cyprine that derives its color from trace amounts of copper.
 With a Mohs value of six, vesuvianite isn’t a very hard stone and is often used for larger jewelry and sculptures.
-In its green coloration, it’s sometimes mistaken for peridot, although vesuvianite is far rarer.
+In its green coloration, it’s sometimes mistaken for other types of gemstones like peridot, although vesuvianite is far rarer.

 While topaz is found in practically the entire color range, the white topaz is the clear version and boasts a similar appearance to a diamond.
-Outside of cost, there are distinct differences between the two.
+Outside of cost, there are distinct differences between the two types of gemstones.
 Topazes and diamonds are closely alike in clarity and color, but brilliance is where diamonds shine.
 Hardness is another determining factor.
 Diamonds reign supreme rating at Mohs 10, while topazes register as a Mohs eight, considerably less durable with a greater risk of scratching.

 Topaz is created when water and magma react during the metamorphic process creating pegmatite featuring natural topaz that is typically initially clear.
 While the wide variety of colors is because of impurities, such as chromium replacing the aluminum within the stone, white topaz is the gem in its purest form.
 Specific hues are also created with heat, irradiation or the application of metal oxides to enhance colors.
 Topaz also exhibits pleochroism where the gem exhibits different colors depending on its angle, although the white topaz tends to remain consistent in its coloration.

-On occasion, there are gemstones cut from this rare earth mineral, often found in yellowish-orange to reddish-brown hues, although high enough quality stones to facet are rare.
+On occasion, there are types of gemstones cut from this rare earth mineral, often found in yellowish-orange to reddish-brown hues, although high enough quality stones to facet are rare.

 Like topaz, xenotime is found in pegmatite formations, as well as igneous rock and gneiss.
 Uranium and thorium are often found within this stone, creating natural radioactivity, although it is more commonly seen as a source for the transition metal yttrium, which is used as an alloy in the production of camera lenses and lasers.
 Its name is derived from the Greek terms for “vain” and “honor” in an early scientist’s snarky rebuke of another.
 Initially, Swedish chemist Jöns Jacob Berzelius believed he discovered a new element within the xenotime.
 This turned out to be the already known yttrium, which prompted mineralogist François Sulpice Beudant to throw down a bit of shade on the claim.